 How to Define a User

-If you’re an ecommerce store like Amazon, or an as-needed service like Instacart, you would probably define a user as one who purchased that time period because the transactions are one-off,.
+If you’re an ecommerce store like Amazon, or an as-needed service like Instacart where transaction might be one-off, you could define a user as someone who made a purchase during the target time period.

-There are a number of ways to calculate active users, so you'll want to align the definition with the frequency and manner in which you make money.
+Since there are a number of ways to define active user, you'll want to align your definition with how your business generates revenue.